-- First line in display: - ✓ The type of event; in this example OPEN indicating a circuit trouble - ✓ Device type identifier; in this example, PULL STATION indicates a manual device.
-Other device type identifiers which can be displayed include 2-WIRE SMOKE for Smoke Detector, 2-WIRE HEAT for Heat Detector, etc. - Second line in display: - ✓ <ADJ>; refers to the user programmed adjective descriptor from library list resident in the control panel or custom entry via PC. - ✓ <NOUN>; refers to the user programmed noun descriptor from library list resident in the control panel or custom entry via PC. - Third line in display indicates Zone and the fault condition.
-Other possible troubles include: - OPEN indicating an open circuit - DIRTY maintenance alert indicating that a detector is near but below the allowed alarm limit and is in need of maintenance before the performance is compromised - Fourth line in display: - ✓ Time; the current time in this example is 10:00A which represents 10:00 AM - ✓ Date; the current month, day and year in this example is 09 for September, 18 for the 18th day of the month and 14 for the year 2014
+- First line in display: - The type of event; in this example OPEN indicating a circuit trouble - Device type identifier; in this example, PULL STATION indicates a manual device.
+Other device type identifiers which can be displayed include SMOKE for Smoke Detector, HEATfor Heat Detector, etc. - Second line in display: - <ADJ>; refers to the user programmed adjective descriptor from library list resident in the control panel or custom entry via PC. - <NOUN>; refers to the user programmed noun descriptor from library list resident in the control panel or custom entry via PC. - Third line in display indicates Zone and the fault condition.
+Other possible troubles include: